Big Huge Games: Acquisition by THQ

 On January 15, 2008, THQ acquired the developer.

 On July 30, 2008, Grant Kirkhope joined the Big Huge Games team as an audio director.
 He had previously worked for Rare, composing for the Banjo-Kazooie and Perfect Dark games (among others).

 On March 18, 2009, during the height of that year's Great Recession, THQ announced that due to declining economic conditions, it would close Big Huge Games unless an outside buyer could be found in the next 60 days.
 As fate would have it, a buyer was found and the studio remained open, while THQ itself went on to file for bankruptcy in December 2012.

 Acquisition by 38 Studios

-On May 27, 2009, 38 Studios announced that they were acquiring Big Huge Games and retaining 70 employees out of approximately 120 who were at THQ.
+On May 27, 2009, 38 Studios announced that it was acquiring Big Huge Games and retaining 70 employees out of approximately 120 who were at THQ.
+Brian Reynolds left the studio for Zynga shortly afterwards.

 From mid-2009 to January 2012, Big Huge Games developed a single player role playing game titled Kingdoms of Amalur: Reckoning, which was released in early February 2012 and published by Electronic Arts (EA) and 38 Studios for Xbox 360, PS3 and PC.
 The game is set in a fantasy world created with input from R A Salvatore and Todd McFarlane.

-It was reported on May 24, 2012 that the studio and their parent company 38 Studios had laid off their entire staff.
+It was reported on May 24, 2012 that the studio and its parent company 38 Studios had laid off their entire staff.